qrdate/qrdate/README.md

 1. Holding up a smartphone or tablet in view of the camera, displaying the QR Date from a website or broadcast TV (in case a TV station would be broadcasting it), or
 2. Holding up a printed version of the QR Date in a photo or video, replacing regular written text on paper.

 It is also possible to implement QR Dates as a middleman service for apps, which would then be acting as the trusted third party; for example, when uploading photos through a messenger service, the service can sign the photos upon upload date and superimpose the QR Date onto it.
 Any further uploads to date the photo again would have to either crop the code out or otherwise mangle it so much that it would raise suspicion.
-For videos, the QR Date can be superimposed as either moving around on the screen (while being translucent), switch places, or other motion to make it harder to superimpose another code later.
+For videos, the QR Date can be superimposed as either moving around in the frame, switch places, or other motion to make it harder to superimpose another code later.

 ### How does it work?

 The principle is very simple.
 A timestamp is generated on the server and attached to a bit of randomness.
 They are then signed using a private key to produce a verification signature.
 The QR code that you're seeing contains a URL with the timestamp, the bit of randomness, and the signature.
 The signature can also be verified using a separately published public key.
+Technical explanation follows.

+### Types of QR Dates

-There are two types of QR Dates, Dynamic and Static.
+There are two types; Dynamic and Static.

 - Dynamic is for when you're hosting a verification page
 - Static is for QR Dates that need to be verified without another connection to your site